21thecreative/study/Embedding-Guide.md

 be used by the console or Flutter/HTML output).
 - **theme**: Set this to 'dark' to use the dark theme (seen in the first screenshot above).
+- **run**: Set this to 'true' to auto-run the sample when DartPad starts up.

 Embedded views exported in strong mode will land in the main dartpad web client with strong mode enabled.